Port Everglades

-The Port Everglades Department is a self-supporting enterprise fund of the Broward County government, with operating revenues of approximately $170.7 million in fiscal year 2019.
+The Port Everglades Department is a self-supporting enterprise fund of the Broward County government, with operating revenues of approximately $151.7 million in Fiscal Year 2022.
 The port does not rely on local property taxes for operations.
-The total value of economic activity at Port Everglades is approximately $32 billion annually.
-Approximately 219,000 statewide jobs are impacted by the port, including more than 13,000 people who work for companies that provide direct services to Port Everglades.
+The total value of economic activity at Port Everglades is approximately $33 billion annually.
+Approximately 216,000 statewide jobs are impacted by the port, including nearly 9,600 people who work for companies that provide direct services to Port Everglades.

 Port Everglades is the #1 seaport in Florida by revenue as well as one of the top container ports in the state.
-Port Everglades is consistently ranked among the top three multi-day cruise homeports in the world with 902 ship calls and 3.89 million passengers in fiscal year 2019, and the #2 petroleum port in Florida with 526 ship calls and 125.8 million barrels.
+Port Everglades is consistently ranked among the top three multi-day cruise homeports in the world with 702 ship calls and 1.72 million passengers in Fiscal Year 2022, and the #2 petroleum port in Florida with 588 ship calls and 125.8 million barrels.

 History

 Port Everglades is composed of land within three municipalities, Hollywood, Fort Lauderdale and Dania Beach and unincorporated Broward County.
 Port Everglades is a man-made seaport.
 The port was originally dredged from Lake Mabel, a natural body of water that was a wide and shallow section of the Florida East Coast Canal system.
 In 1911, the Florida Board of Trade passed a resolution that called for a deep-water port.
 The port was originally intended to ship produce to the North and the West.
 In 1913, the Fort Lauderdale Harbor Company was formed and eventually dug out the Lake Mabel Cut, which opened the New River to the sea and created access for small boats.

 In 1924, the founder and mayor of the city of Hollywood, Florida, Joseph Wesley Young, bought 1440 acre of land adjacent to the lake.
 He then created the Hollywood Harbor Development Company.
 Three years later, the Florida Legislature established the Broward County Port Authority.
 On February 22, 1928, 85 percent of Broward County's residents gathered for a ceremony in which President Calvin Coolidge was to push a button from the White House detonating explosives to remove the rock barrier separating the harbor from the Atlantic Ocean.
 The button malfunctioned, but the barrier was removed shortly thereafter.

 Bay Mabel Harbor was dedicated on February 22, 1928.
 Many of South Florida's local women's clubs agreed that the port needed a new name to better represent the region.
 They held a name changing contest, and the name Port Everglades was selected.
 The reason for this was as follows: "The gateway to the rich agricultural area embraced in the 4000000 acre at the Port's very backdoor."

 The container handling capacity of the port was increased with a new 41 acre terminal, completed in 2010.
 The expansion increased Port Everglades' freight handling area by 15%.